AriFordsham/GHCWiki/data-parallel/regular.md

 ```

-The user, however,  doesn't need to be aware of this and can view the shape of an n-dimensional array  a n-tuple.
+The user, however,  doesn't need to be aware of this and can view the shape of an n-dimensional array  as n-tuple of integer values.

 For readability, we define the following type synonyms: